Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with both parameters already described.
-The description adds no additional meaning beyond the schema definitions, which is adequate but not improved.
-Baseline score applies.
+Schema coverage is 100% with clear descriptions for both parameters (profile_id and id).
+The description adds no extra meaning beyond what the schema provides, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.